 stored away from children:

-Bedrooms: Cosmetics, cologne, hair spray, nail polish and remover, mothballs, medications,
+Bedrooms.
+Cosmetics, cologne, hair spray, nail polish and remover, mothballs, medicines, and

-Kitchen: Insect killer, metal polish, alcohol, dishwashing detergent, and oven cleaner.
+Kitchen.
+Button batteries, insect killer, metal polish, alcohol, detergents, and oven cleaner

-Don't rely on just one poison control measure.
+Don't rely on just 1 poison control measure.
 For safety's sake: